0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 To check the balance of the token being sold, click `max` (next to the token symbol).
 Keep in mind that some amount of the token must be spent as a fee to pay for gas required for a transaction to execute.
 If you specify the entire amount of funds for trade, the resulting exchanged amount will be reduced by the fee.

-If there are not enough tokens in the pool to exchange, Neon Swap will warn about this by issuing the message "Insufficient liquidity for this trade."
+If there are not enough tokens in the pool to exchange, Neon Swap will warn about this by issuing the message "Insufficient liquidity for this trade".

 In our case, we exchange ETH tokens for USDT tokens.
 Let's specify the number of tokens to be exchanged equal to 10.
 Neon Swap will indicate the expected number of purchased USDT tokens, corresponding to 2.49176 at the exchange rate before our transaction.